weeeBox/mobile-system-design/README.md

 # A Simple Framework For Mobile System Design Interviews (work in progress)
 Below is a simple framework for Mobile System Design interviews.
 As an example, we are going to use "Design Twitter Feed" question.
-The proposed solution is far from being perfect but it is not the point of a system design interview round: no one expects you to build a robust system in just 30 min - the interviewer is mosly looking for specific "signals" from your thought process and communication.
+The proposed solution is far from being perfect but it is not the point of a system design interview round: no one expects you to build a robust system in just 30 min - the interviewer is mostly looking for specific "signals" from your thought process and communication.
 Everything you say or do should help the interviewer to evaluate you as a candidate.

 ## Disclaimer
 This might not be the only and/or the best way of structuring your system design interview.
 The framework was mostly inspired by similar "Scalable Backend Design" articles.
 Feel free to contribute.
 Use it at your own risk.